Anne-alysis/GameOfThronesLeague/README.md

 ## `plot_results.py`

 This takes in each question, aggregates the distinct responses, and plots each question to a pdf.
+All individual plots are combined into a single pdf.

+## `score_output_handling.py`

+This module handles all the output operations, such as:
+* Combining previous weeks' results (if `week > 1`)
+ * Writing out the results